 M: How do you see Modeshift in 10 years?

 K: I firmly believe that we already have the backbone of the transit transformation – public transportation.
 It needs to receive the attention and praise it deserves, as well as the funding it needs.
-It’s up to companies like us to connect this backbone to the periphery in order to make it more convenient, more usable, more accessible.
+It’s up to companies like us to connect this backbone to the periphery in order to make it more convenient, more usable, and more accessible.
 We will be investing our time and expertise to make MaaS a reality and give riders the means they need to solve their first and last mile problems.
-The integration of micromobility and ridesharing operators will provide us with a working and highly efficient transportation network so that we can forget about cars and their impact on the environment (and our mental health).
+The integration of micromobility and ridesharing operators will provide us with working and highly efficient transportation network so that we can forget about cars and their impact on the environment (and our mental health).
 I don’t know if we will be there in 10 years, but I will make sure we move in the right direction at the maximum speed possible!